Skip the detour and get yourself on the path to healing

 Don’t miss the opportunity

-When gluten became a suspect in the constellation of possible causes for my poor health, I was not armed with a clear step by step guide, and as a result did not get to determine my exact gluten intolerance classification.
+Whatever you do, don’t abruptly stop eating gluten before you arrive at your diagnosis.
+When gluten became a suspect in the constellation of possible causes for my health problems, I was not armed with this clear step-by-step guide.
+As a result I didn’t get to determine my exact gluten intolerance classification.

-After my DNA test came back positive for one of the two genes that indicates predisposition to Celiac, my gastroenterologist told me that the DNA test was not entirely conclusive, but advised me to go ahead and try removing gluten from my diet.
+After my DNA test showed positive for one of the two genes that indicate predisposition to celiac, my gastroenterologist advised me to go ahead and try removing gluten from my diet.
+Reporting significant improvement during gluten elimination, and given the serious malabsorption evident in my labs, shockingly, that GI did not follow up with other tests.

-Keep in mind that in the end it doesn’t matter whether you find that you have an intolerance, sensitivity or Celiac because there’s too little information to quantify a meaningful clinical difference.
+It’s also important to keep in mind that in the end it doesn’t matter whether you find that you are diagnosed with gluten intolerance, gluten sensitivity or celiac, because apparently there’s too little information to quantify a meaningful clinical difference.
 However your particular immune response to gluten may be classified, the extent of suffering and discomfort for any one of these may be a great as the next.
 Celiac can be the most serious iteration, but the other classifications may present symptoms just as severe.

 If you’re ready to take the discovery leap, follow these steps: